krannich/dkmusic/readme.md

 ## How does it work?

 ### Import
-Simple put your music files into the inbox folder. dkmusic will analyze your files and move non-mp3 files into an internal folder for later conversion.
+Simply put your music files into the inbox folder. dkmusic will analyze your files and move non-mp3 files into an internal folder for later conversion.
 If an mp3 files does not have a proper ID3Tag V2.3 (at least title and artist are required), it will moved it into a separate folder.